 Everything you need to know about the next-generation storage medium

 Non-volatile memory express, or NVMe, is poised as the next big paradigm shift in enterprise storage, but what exactly is it and why is it important?
-What does choosing NVMe mean for your datacenter over the next 5 years?
+What does choosing NVMe mean for your data center over the next five years?